 Contact us today

 If you would like to find out more information about our non-slip flooring solutions such as epoxy flooring, head to our website today.
-Alternatively, you can call 01562 702047 to speak to one of our industrial flooring specialists
+Alternatively, you can call 01562 702047 to speak to one of our industrial flooring contractors.

 If you have found this blog helpful, you may wish to read our previous blog on Poured Resin Flooring.